 - Have a Commercial Operation Date of January 1, 2008, or later

-Solar projects owned by the regulated utility companies as provided in the Green Communities Act of 2008 are eligible.
+Solar projects owned by the regulated utility companies as provided in the Green Communities Act of 2008 were eligible.

-Projects that have received funding from programs administered by the Massachusetts Clean Energy Center or Renewable Energy Trust prior to the start date of the Solar Carve-Out Program (January 1, 2010) and those that received substantial funding (over 67% of total installed cost) from the American Recovery and Reinvestment Act (ARRA) federal stimulus programs are NOT ELIGIBLE.
+Projects that received funding from programs administered by the Massachusetts Clean Energy Center or Renewable Energy Trust prior to the start date of the Solar Carve-Out Program (January 1, 2010) and those that received substantial funding (over 67% of total installed cost) from the American Recovery and Reinvestment Act (ARRA) federal stimulus programs were not eligible.

 Generating SRECs and the Role of NEPOOL GIS (Generation Information System) Accounts

 Electricity produced by qualified solar PV systems is broken into two products:

 1) The electricity production that is used on-site or delivered to the grid.